 VI.
 Anti-Retaliation Policy

-Retaliation is a serious violation of College policy and the law, and should be reported immediately.
+Retaliation is a serious violation of Excelsior policy and the law, and should be reported immediately.
 Any persons found to have retaliated against an employee because such employee (1) in good faith and with a genuine belief that they have been subjected to illegal sexual harassment, made an honest complaint about such conduct, (2) participated honestly and in good faith in any investigation into a sexual harassment complaint, and/or (3) in good faith opposed acts of illegal sexual harassment in the workplace, will be subject to discipline, up to and including termination of employment.

 Individuals who knowingly bring false charges of discrimination, including harassment, against another employee or other individual shall be subject to disciplinary action.

-Excelsior College has developed this policy and procedure to ensure that all its employees work in an environment free from sexual harassment of any kind.
+Excelsior University has developed this policy and procedure to ensure that all its employees work in an environment free from sexual harassment of any kind.
 Any questions regarding this policy and procedure should be brought to the attention of Excelsior’s Vice President of Human Resources.

 VIII.
 Cross-Reference to Related Policies